stanford-crfm/levanter/docs/Blog-Post.md

 mse(y_pred, y)
 ```

 In this example, we've defined an axis for each dimension of our tensors.
-In Haliax, the named `Axis` is the basic
+The basic building block in Haliax is the named
-building block of named tensors, pairing a name with a size.
-We can then use these axes to define our tensors, and use
+`Axis`, which pairs a name with a size.
+We can then use these axes to define our tensors, and
-those axes to perform operations like `dot` and `mean`.
+to perform operations like `dot` and `mean`.
 (As in NumPy, the `dot` function performs generalized matrix multiplication.)
 In this example, we've defined `x` to be a 2D tensor with axes
 `Batch` and `Feature`, `y` a 1D tensor with axis `Batch`, and `W` a 1D tensor with axis
 `Feature`.
 When we perform the dot product, we specify that we want to contract over the `Feature` axis, the